 But it can be difficult for some to cultivate gratitude when entitlement gets in the way.
 In our North American society, our expectation is to have electicity, heat, running water and fresh wholesome food.
 We never expect to be without it.
 And when we are without it, what do we do?
 We complain instead of being grateful we had it in the first place.

 Cultivating gratitude allows us to cherish ourselves through happiness.
-You can start your own gratitude practice by journaling what you’re grateful for, creating a list of achievements, opportunites and blessings, and shifting your perspective of life.
+You can start your own gratitude practice by journaling what you’re grateful for, creating a list of achievements, opportunities and blessings, and shifting your perspective on life.

 BRING MORE SLOW AND SIMPLE TO LIFE

 Let’s start with what slow and simple living is:

 Slow living is a life philosophy; it’s about living with intention and purpose.

 It’s about choosing thoughtfully what you allow into your life.